warpstreamlabs/bento/website/docs/configuration/unit_testing.md

 ## Running Tests

-Executing tests for a specific config can be done by pointing the subcommand `test` at either the config to be tested or its test definition, e.g. `benthos test ./config.yaml` and `benthos test ./config_benthos_test.yaml` are equivalent.
+Executing tests for a specific config can be done by pointing the subcommand `test` at either the config to be tested or its test definition, e.g. `bento test ./config.yaml` and `bento test ./config_bento_test.yaml` are equivalent.

-The `test` subcommand also supports wildcard patterns e.g. `benthos test ./foo/*.yaml` will execute all tests within matching files.
-In order to walk a directory tree and execute all tests found you can use the shortcut `./...`, e.g. `benthos test ./...` will execute all tests found in the current directory, any child directories, and so on.
+The `test` subcommand also supports wildcard patterns e.g. `bento test ./foo/*.yaml` will execute all tests within matching files.
+In order to walk a directory tree and execute all tests found you can use the shortcut `./...`, e.g. `bento test ./...` will execute all tests found in the current directory, any child directories, and so on.

-If you want to allow components to write logs at a provided level to stdout when running the tests, you can use `benthos test --log <level>`.
+If you want to allow components to write logs at a provided level to stdout when running the tests, you can use `bento test --log <level>`.
 Please consult the [logger docs][logger] for further details.

 ## Mocking Processors